giftyemefatechhub/sustainableproject/public/doc/generate-python-documentation.md

-Exercise 3 - Dice, generate UML diagrams
+Exercise 3 - Generate documentation as UML diagrams
 --------------------------

 The code is in the directory `dice/`.